Predicting convective blueshift and radial-velocity dispersion due to granulation for FGK stars: Comparison to previous works

 \subsection{Comparison with the Basu and Chaplin model}

 \cite{BasuChaplin2017} present a mathematical approach to model convective blueshift velocity amplitudes using mixing-length theory and establish scaling relations (Eq.
 4.73 in BC17).
-In their model, the authors assume $f_c$ to be 1, implying that the intensity contrast of granules remains the same independently of the spectral type.
+In their model, the authors assume $f_c$ to be 1.
+In contrast, we assume $f_c \propto \mathrm{I}_{\mathrm{c}}^{2}$ (see Eqs.~\ref{eq:fc} and \ref{eq:Ic}), implying that the intensity contrast of granules changes with spectral type.
 We compare our modelled convective blueshift values with those derived using the model from \cite{BasuChaplin2017}.
 In Figure~\ref{figtemplogg}, we present a comparison of the convective blueshift relative to the Sun, as derived using our model from Eq. \ref{eq:solarCB} (represented by solid black circles) and the model by \citeauthor{BasuChaplin2017} (represented by solid blue circles).
 The figure also displays the third-order polynomial fits obtained from the maximum likelihood for both the \citeauthor{BasuChaplin2017} model (blue line) and our model (black line).

 We perform a Kolmogorov–Smirnov \citep[][hereafter KS]{Kolmogorov1933, Smirnov1939} test to quantify the agreement between the distribution of observed convective blueshift and modelled convective blueshift for both our model and the \citeauthor{BasuChaplin2017} model.
 The KS test is used to compare two 1-D distributions in order to determine whether or not they come from the same parent distribution.
 As this test is sensitive to shifts between the two compared distributions, we adapt it to our purposes (i.e., comparing two offset distributions) by subtracting the medians of the \citeauthor{BasuChaplin2017} model, observations, and our model from their distributions, respectively.
 We remind the reader that a lower KS statistic indicates a better agreement between the two compared distributions.